MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 For detailed steps **[go here](../content-management/manage-content/manage-course-category/manage-users-for-a-course.md)**.

-### How can I unassign courses to the learners in the platform?
+### How can I unassign courses to learners in the platform?

 Courses can be unassigned to learners from the Courses tab.
-To unassign courses for the learners in the platform, refer to [**this article**](../content-management/manage-content/manage-course-category/manage-users-for-a-course.md#remove-user-enrollment-for-a-course).
+To unassign courses for learners in the platform, refer to [**this article**](../content-management/manage-content/manage-course-category/manage-users-for-a-course.md#remove-user-enrollment-for-a-course).

 ### How can administrators access the completion certificate of learners on the portal?

 There is no UI available for administrators to view and download learners' certificates.
 Currently, only learners can view and download the completion certificate on the platform.

-However, administrators can contact Microsoft Community Training team via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** to get access to learner certificates.
+However, administrators can contact Community Training team via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** to get access to learner certificates.
 Our support team will reach out to you in 2-3 business days and help you with your requirements.